mrezabayat/iamsorush/content/posts/all-about-template.md

 ```
 ### Interface

-Sometimes, we know the general behavior of a class and we want that behavior to be implemented.
+When we know the general behavior of a class and we want that behavior to be implemented, an interface can be useful.
+The interface becomes more flexible if it uses a template.

 A rough example is shown below.
 We have a set of solver classes that inherit from `ISolver` interface.
 They are always run with that interface.
 The outcome of these solvers needs to be visualized with `Visualizer` class.
 However, their outcomes are different from each other: string, double, vector<int>, and so on.

 To connect visualizers and solvers, we define `Message` template class that represents the outcome of solvers. `Visualizer` class template is also created which is specialized concerning message types.
 Finally, the execution and visualization of different types are handled within a simple and generic function, `RunAndDisplay()`.